 Used in traditional medicines and as a status symbol in Asia, consumer demand for rhino horn is higher than ever before, giving poachers and criminal syndicates a reason to kill and trade rhinos.
 Habitat loss and human encroachment are also on the rise threatening wild populations.
 Rhino deaths have reached an unsustainable tipping point and unless we act now we will see the extinction of this iconic species from the wild within our lifetime.

-DSWF has provided an unwavering voice for rhinos in the wild since our inception 35 years ago.
+DSWF has provided an unwavering voice for rhinos in the wild since our inception almost 40 years ago.
 Our holistic approach to conservation which engages in all aspects of the wildlife crime cycle and engages with local communities is helping to pave the way for a more sustainable future for rhinos in the wild.
 Through our work black rhino populations in our protected areas are growing and with your help we can continue to protect more habitat and more rhinos from extinction.